top of page

 WHAT ARE STRETCH MARKS?

-• Dermis – the intermediate layer, composed of fibres, collagen, elastin, and colloidal gel.
-It provides tone, elasticity, and balance to the skin;
+Dermis: The middle layer, composed of fibrous proteins, collagen, elastin, and colloidal gel, which imparts tone, elasticity, and structural balance to the skin.

 Collagen elastic fibres affected by stretch marks